What We Do

-- We have begun construction of Chilimani Primary School.
+We have built Chilimani Primary School.
 A new primary school which already benefits over 200 children between 5-15 years of age.

-- Our feeding programme is designed to improve school attendance and improve childhood nutrition.
+Our feeding programme was designed to improve school attendance and improve childhood nutrition.

-To date 76 families (36 orphan caring families and 40 women group members) have been reached with 228 chickens in the arrangement of 3 chickens per family.
+When it was running our chicken project supported 76 families (36 orphan caring families and 40 women group members) providing 228 chickens in the arrangement of 3 chickens per family.

 The Tongole Foundation has agreed to work closely with African Parks for the benefit of the local communities.

 Natural Resource Committees at village level have been formed to create awareness of the benefits of conservation.

 We have helped facilitate some School visits to the Nkhotakota Wildlife Reserve.
 These visits may provide some children with their first experience of wildlife.